Michaelangel007/apple2_hgr_font_tutorial/README.md

 | :  |   : |     : |
 | _  | $5F | $62F8 |

-The 6502 stores and loads 16-bit addresses in little-endian format so for glyph `D`, we need to store the bytes of the address `$6220` in reverse order.
+The 6502 stores and loads 16-bit addresses in little-endian format so for glyph `D` we need to store the bytes of the address `$6220` in reverse order.

 Enter in: